SKopecz/PositiveIntegrators.jl/docs/src/stratospheric_reaction.md

 As mentioned above, we will try different approaches to solve this PDS and compare their efficiency.
 These are
 1. an out-of-place implementation with standard (dynamic) matrices and vectors,
-2. an in-place implementation with standard (dynamics) matrices and vectors,
+2. an in-place implementation with standard (dynamic) matrices and vectors,
 3. an out-of-place implementation with static matrices and vectors from [StaticArrays.jl](https://juliaarrays.github.io/StaticArrays.jl/stable/).

 ### Standard out-of-place implementation